 If you’ve been following us on Instagram and Facebook, you know that this year we’ve been spending a great deal of time on nursing home visits.
 Currently, we have several relatives living in residential care facilities.
 We’ve helped them make the move, and are overjoyed to say they’re really loving their new homes and all the activities they get to experience every week, and we appreciate the professional health care they are receiving.

 One facility is a three-hour drive from us so we were delighted when the nursing home administrators said we were welcome to bring Irie and Tiki along on visits.
 Our relatives lived with dogs their entire lives so the chance for them to visit with our dogs was wonderful.
 It’s an opportunity that the home offers for families to bring pets to visit, whether that’s a pet of the visiting family member or a pet relinquished by a nursing home resident.
 (Many nursing homes schedule visits from therapy dogs who have undergone special training but we’re talking about family pets.)
-Irie and Tiki are not therapy dogs but are allowed to visit as part of the family, an opportunity that has been so wonderful for us and for our relatives to get the chance to enjoy some dog companionship for a few hours.
+The opportunity has been so wonderful for us and for our relatives to get the chance to enjoy some dog companionship for a few hours.

-After numerous visits with Irie and Tiki over the past year, we wanted to share some tips in case you, too, might be in a situation of visiting a loved one in a nursing facility:
+After numerous visits the past two years, we wanted to share some tips in case you, too, might be in a situation of visiting a loved one in a nursing facility:

 Talk with the Administrators

 Talk with the nursing home administrators about the possibility of bringing your dog to visit relatives.
 Not all homes will be open to the possibility of a visit–or may limit your visit to outdoors only–but it can’t hurt to ask.

 Bring Proof of Immunizations